 Welcome to Virtual Basic Skills for Language Arts!

 Mrs. Lucas and Ms. El-Shoubary will be using the SeeSaw program for their virtual classroom.
 I am also connected to their classrooms as a co-teacher.
 If your child is currently in Basic Skills for Languaeg Arts, I will be adding reading and writing lessons for them to complete.
 The work that I assign for your child will appear just like the work that your classroom teachers assign.
-Work will appear every day at 8am.
-All work should be complete by Friday.
+Work will appear every Sunday and need to be completed by Friday.
 I am really excited to see your child’s work online in the virtual classroom!

 If you would like a suggested pacing guide to complete the work please select the Homework and Events from the left hand side menu.